SamSweere/xmm-superres-denoise/README.md

 More implementation details are described in [Sam Sweere's master thesis](<../Sam Sweere - Master Thesis - Deep Learning-Based Super-Resolution and De-Noising for XMM-Newton EPIC-pn.pdf>) included in this repository.

 Overview over results can be found here: https://api.wandb.ai/links/bojobo/o9jb7k56.
 Open up an issue if you want us to show more metrics and/or if the report is not concise enough.
-If you want more insight, then you can visit the [projects Wandb page](https://wandb.ai/bojobo/XMM-SuperRes/).

 ## Prerequisites
 The hardware requirements to run and train the models: